barryclark/jekyll-now/_posts/2015-9-25-Hello-World.md

 ---
 layout: post
-title: Migrated the site to Jekyll
+title: Welcome to the new site!
 ---

-Hello world!

 I just finished migrating vessia.net to Jekyll.
 My plan is to have a mostly technical blog that will document my journey into the field of software development.